mvrzan/flex-customer-directory-with-algolia-search/ReadMe.md

 ## Disclaimer

 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.

+### Kudos

+Special thanks to [Darren Hamilton](https://github.com/dahamilton-twilio) for his work on the outbound messaging panel plugin.